tomchen22/BusinessPlatformApps/Source/Apps/Microsoft/Released/Microsoft-TwitterTemplate/README.md

 In this case, the domain is: richtkhotmail.362.onmicrosoft.com.

 ![Image](Resources/media/image5.png)
 Logging into Azure gives the application access to your Azure subscription and permits spinning up Azure services on your behalf.
+If you want a more granular breakdown of the costs, please scroll down to the Estimated Costs section.

 As a user navigates away from this page a new resource group gets spun up on their Azure subscription (the name is random but always prefixed by ‘SolutionTemplate-‘).
+This name can be changed under the advanced settings tab.
 All newly created resources go into this container.

 **Target:** Connect to an existing SQL Server or provide details which the application will use to spin up an Azure SQL on your behalf.
 Only Azure SQL is supported for this template.
 If a user chooses to spin up a new Azure SQL, this will get deployed in their Azure subscription inside the newly created resource group.